-UPON the application (the "Application") of BRC Development Corporation (the "Applicant") to the Ontario Securities Commission (the "Commission") requesting a consent from the Commission for the Applicant to continue in another jurisdiction, as required by subsection 4(b) of the Regulation;
+The Filer has applied to the Ontario Securities Commission (the Commission) requesting a consent from the Commission for the Filer to continue into another jurisdiction (the Continuance) under subsection 4(b) of the Regulation.

-6. The Applicant is not in default of any of the provisions of the Act or the regulations or rules made thereunder and is not in default under the securities legislation of any other jurisdiction where it is a reporting issuer.
+8. The Filer is not in default of any of the provisions of the Act or the regulations or rules made thereunder and is not in default under the securities legislation of any other jurisdiction where it is a reporting issuer.

-8. The Applicant is not a party to any proceeding or, to the best of its knowledge, information and belief, pending proceeding under the Act.
+9. The Filer is not a party to any proceeding or, to the best of its knowledge, information and belief, pending proceeding under the Act.

-9. The Applicant's shareholders authorized the continuance of the Applicant as a corporation under the CBCA by special resolution at a meeting of shareholders held on June 30, 2004.
+10. The Filer's shareholders authorized the continuance of the Filer as a corporation under the CBCA by special resolution at an annual and special meeting of shareholders held on June 15, 2004.

-10. The OBCA requires a majority of a corporation's directors be resident Canadians whereas the CBCA requires, subject to certain exceptions, only one-quarter of directors need be resident Canadians.
-The continuance of the Applicant under the CBCA has been proposed as the Applicant believes it to be in its best interest to conduct its affairs in accordance with the CBCA.
-The Applicant's management believes the interests of the Applicant will be better served under the CBCA by providing it with greater flexibility in attracting experienced directors of any nationality to serve it.
+11. The OBCA requires a majority of a corporation's directors be resident Canadians whereas the CBCA requires, subject to certain exceptions, only one-quarter of directors need be resident Canadians.
+The continuance of the Filer under the CBCA has been proposed as the Filer believes it to be in its best interest to conduct its affairs in accordance with the CBCA.

-AND UPON the Commission being satisfied that to do so would not be prejudicial to the public interest;
+The Commission is satisfied that granting this consent would not be prejudicial to the public interest.

-THE COMMISSION HEREBY CONSENTS to the continuance of the Applicant as a corporation under the CBCA.
+The Commission consents to the continuance of the Filer as a corporation under the CBCA.